National Afrikaans Literary Museum and Research Centre

 The National Afrikaans Literary Museum and Research Centre (Nasionale Afrikaanse Letterkundige Museum en Navorsingsentrum, NALN) is a central archive for material and information on the history, development, and scope of literature, music, and drama in the Afrikaans language.
-The NALN was founded in 1973 by the Free State provincial government and is based in Bloemfontein, South Africa.
+The NALN was founded on 24 March 1973 by the Free State provincial government and is based in Bloemfontein, South Africa.
 It operates as a nonprofit organization.
 The hours are Monday through Friday, 8:00 - 16:00.

 The NALN collection includes an estimated three quarters of a million items.
 These include books, manuscripts, magazines, newspapers, clippings, sheet music, posters, and programs, an audiovisual collection, and other unique artifacts.
 In addition, furniture and other effects of writers and other literary personalities can be viewed here.

 In front of the museum is a garden where several dignitaries have planted trees over the years.
 Busts of writers, musicians, and dramatists have been installed under the trees.

 Building

 NALN is located in the Old Free State Government Building.
 The building was commissioned by President Johannes Brand to house the various government departments of the Orange Free State government.
 The first story's front facade was designed by Richard Wocke and the keystone was laid by President Brand on May 31, 1875.
 In 1895, the second story was built, designed by Johannes Egbertus Vixseboxse.
 The remainder of the building was designed by Sir Herbert Baker, architect of the Union Buildings in Pretoria, and was completed in 1906.

 On October 28, 1908, the original building was destroyed in a fire.
 From 1909 to 1911, it was largely restored based on Baker's blueprint.
 Improvements, especially in the facade and tower, were the work of the government architect F. Taylor.
-The tower was, among other things, narrower and 10.5 m higher than the original one, and was fitted with a rounded crown.
+The tower was, among other things, narrower and 10.5 m higher than the original one and was fitted with a rounded crown.

 From 1877 to 1902, the Old Government Building was the headquarters of the Government of the Orange Free State.
 The Volksraad met in the Third Council Chamber from 1877 to 1893.
 Afterwards, it remained the seat of the Government of the Orange River Colony, and in 1911 became the provincial headquarters of the Orange Free State.
 In 1972, the building was declared a national heritage site.